What Is Optic Nerve Regeneration?

 The challenge

 Optic nerve regeneration studies generate multiple layers of outcome data, and selecting the right functional endpoint is a critical experimental design decision.
 Histological axon tracing (CTB anterograde labeling, GAP-43, SCG10 immunostaining) quantifies axon growth but provides no functional information.
-Electroretinography (ERG) reports photoreceptor and inner nuclear layer health but is not specific to RGC function or axonal tract integrity.
+Electroretinography (ERG) measures retinal electrical responses generated predominantly by outer-retinal and inner-retinal circuitry, depending on the protocol, but does not directly establish RGC axon regeneration or retinofugal tract integrity.
 Visually evoked potentials (VEP) measure cortical responses but require precise electrode placement, anaesthesia in many protocols, and are affected by cortical state variables independent of the regenerating pathway.
-The optomotor reflex, by contrast, is mediated at the level of the accessory optic system and nucleus of the optic tract – subcortical structures that are the earliest targets of regenerating RGC axons in ONC models – making it the most anatomically proximal behavioral readout for assessing whether regenerated axons restore functional retinofugal circuit activity.
+The optomotor reflex, by contrast, is mediated at the level of the accessory optic system and nucleus of the optic tract – subcortical structures that are among the retinorecipient targets relevant to reflexive visuomotor function – making it the most anatomically proximal behavioral readout for assessing whether regenerated axons restore functional retinofugal circuit activity.

-A key practical advantage of OptoDrum in longitudinal regeneration studies is that it requires no animal training, takes approximately four minutes per animal, and can be repeated daily if needed.
+A key practical advantage of OptoDrum in longitudinal regeneration studies is that it requires no animal training, takes less than 10 minutes per animal, and can be repeated at frequent longitudinal intervals, including daily testing when scientifically justified and compatible with the study’s welfare plan.
 This allows researchers to map the precise time course of functional recovery against structural endpoints at matched time points, establishing which regeneration-promoting interventions advance the functional recovery curve rather than simply increasing axon counts.

 How Striatech products help